-Provide a staffing plan that discusses the staffing requirements necessary to run the network, and specifically to accomplish the proposed network planning project.
+Provide a staffing plan that discusses the staffing requirements necessary to run the network, and specifically to accomplish the proposed network-planning project.
 Include the qualification levels for the project staff and rationale for the amount of time that is requested for each staff position.
-Staffing needs should be explained and should have a direct link to activities proposed in the project narrative and budget portion of the application.
+Staffing needs should be explained and should have a direct link to activities proposed in the project narrative and budget section of the application.
+Staffing plan should include in-kind personnel to the project.
+Your staffing plan should demonstrate supporting and key staff that total at least one paid full-time FTE at the time of application.